robot5000-design/ms4-mc-vinyl/documentation/testing.md

 - I want to be able to see past orders and be easily able to contact the site owner in the event of a problem with an order.

 _These requirements have been met by providing a user message model and messaging app.
-Past orders can be seen by the site admin on the All Orders page and can be searched by user.
-Messages can sent by customers and replied to by the site admin.
+Past orders can be seen by the site admin on the All-Orders page and can be searched by user.
+Messages can be sent by customers and replied to by the site admin.
 Message threads can be marked open or closed and at a glance the admin can what messages have been replied to.
 New messages appear in bold font._

 ![Messaging][7]